Sakshi Shinghal

 Wen Kai Cao

-I am a third year Bioinformatics and Computational biology student.
-My project at Provart Lab is to implement an interspecies nsSNPs viewer.
-I am willing to try new kinds of food as new technologies.
-I want to unzip the myth under the gene.
+Wen Kai is a third year Bioinformatics and Computational biology student.
+His project in the Provart Lab is to implement an interspecies nsSNPs viewer.
+He is willing to try new kinds of food as new technologies.
+He wants to unzip the myth under the gene.

 Bruno Pereira